Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Discussion

 \section{Discussion}

-\paragraph{The priming hypothesis.} Our most robust finding is that rule \emph{content} matters far less than rule \emph{presence}.
-Random rules match curated rules; shuffled match ordered; wrong-domain match right-domain.
-We hypothesize that rule files function primarily as \textbf{context primes}: structured text that activates a latent ``careful software engineering'' mode in the model's generation.
-This is analogous to findings in prompt sensitivity research that LLMs respond to format and framing more than semantic content \citep{webson2022prompt, min2022rethinking}.
-The convergence of four independent conditions---random, shuffled, mismatched, and native-only---all yielding similar gains makes content-specific explanations difficult to maintain.
-A strong test of the priming hypothesis would compare full rule files against minimal primes (e.g., a single sentence like ``follow best practices''); we leave this to future work.
+\paragraph{The priming hypothesis.} Our most robust pattern is that rule \emph{content} matters far less than rule \emph{presence}.
+Random rules match curated rules; shuffled rules match ordered; wrong-domain rules match right-domain.
+We hypothesize that rule files function primarily as \textbf{context primes}: structured on-topic text that nudges the model into a more careful problem-solving mode.
+This parallels prompt-sensitivity findings that LLMs respond to format and framing more than semantic content \citep{webson2022prompt, min2022rethinking}.
+The fact that four independent conditions (random, shuffled, mismatched, native-only) all yield similar gains makes content-specific explanations difficult to maintain.
+A sharper test would compare full rule files against minimal primes (e.g., a single sentence like ``follow best practices''); we leave this to future work.

-This has implications beyond coding agents: any system that uses persistent instructions---system prompts, tool descriptions, persona definitions---may benefit from the priming effect independently of instruction quality.